my-name-is-samael/BeamJoy/README.md

 ## Participating

-Feel free to create pull-requests, as long as you keep the coding scheme.
+Feel free to create pull requests, as long as you follow the coding scheme.

-Also feel free to create issues for bugs and improvements on any feature, I will do my best to answer you in short time, but keep in mind I do not longer work full-time on this project.
+Also, feel free to report bugs or suggest improvements.
+I'll do my best to respond quickly, but note that I no longer work full-time on this project.

 ## Known issues